makzan/beginning-git-version-control/manuscript/index.md

 I design this book as a journey of the main character name John.
 He is an IT manager that manage a team of developers.
 He is also in charge of deploying the code to the production server.

+# Why this git book?

+Git is getting more and more powerful.
+It means more and more commands for us to control every little detail of code changes.
+That’s good.
+But as a new learner, I trim the content to provide only the essential concepts and the best practices.

+For example, I recommend `git fetch` + `git merge` always instead of `git pull`.
+You’ll learn all these commands in elsewhere, but in this book, I tell the _why_ and their pros and cons.
+(In chapter 5)

 ## About Author

 I am Thomas Seng Hin Mak, but you may find me on Internet as “Makzan”.